Your level of self-esteem has to do with how worthwhile you feel.

 - 8 Skills and Techniques to Add to Your Arsenal

-- How Can We Build Self-Esteem in Kids – 5 Ideas for Children
+- How We Can Build Self-Esteem in Kids

 - A Self-Esteem Building Activity and Exercise

 - Useful Self-Esteem Tools (incl.
 PDF)

 Everyone wants to have high self-esteem, but it is a very complex concept.
 Self-esteem has to do with your ideas about yourself.
 Those with low self-esteem often have a more negative view of themselves and their abilities.
 Certain events in life can also cause your self-esteem to plummet.

 Many things, including your upbringing, influence your self-esteem.
 It is based on how much you value yourself and how confident you feel in your mind.
 Self-confidence is more about having confidence in your ability to do something successfully.